-IMPORTANT: Using a lens designed for a full-frame camera on a camera with an APS-C image sensor reduces the angle of view.
+- Using a lens designed for a full-frame camera on a camera with an APS-C image sensor reduces the angle of view.

-|Snapshots||A zoom lens that is light, compact, and easy to carry is recommended for general snapshots.
+A zoom lens that's light, compact, and easy to carry is recommended for general snapshots.
 Compact zoom lenses offer fast zooming and focusing that let you respond quickly to spontaneous photo opportunities.

-When shooting portraits, you normally should use a lens with a large aperture to ensure a shallow depth of field.
-This allows background details to be blurred and focuses attention on the main subject.
-For these types of shots a medium telephoto lens is often used, but a prime lens with a large aperture is also very sufficient; macro lenses also can be used.|

-|Landscapes||A video about how to shoot indoor portrait pictures is available for viewing.
+When shooting portraits, it's recommended to use a lens with a large aperture to ensure a shallow depth of field.
+This allows the blurring of background details to focus attention on your main subject.
+A medium telephoto lens is often used, but a prime lens with a large aperture is also sufficient.
+Macro lenses can also be used.
+You can watch the video tutorial on how to shoot indoor portrait pictures.

 Landscape photos can be taken with a variety of lenses, but super wide and wide-angle lenses are often chosen for their ability to capture scenic vistas on a grand scale.
-Using an F11 aperture setting or above helps ensure crisp imaging across the entire scene.
-However, since smaller apertures may require the use of slower shutter speeds, a tripod is also recommended for this type of shooting to prevent motion blur from possible camera shake.
+Using an aperture setting of F11 or higher helps ensure crisp imaging across the entire scene.
+Since smaller apertures may require the use of slower shutter speeds, a tripod is also recommended to prevent motion blur from possible camera shake.

-Telephoto and zoom lenses with a focal length of 200mm or more are great to use where it is difficult to get close to sports action.
-Using a lens with a large aperture is recommended to allow more light into the camera and use higher shutter speeds for capturing fast-moving action shots.
+Telephoto and zoom lenses with a focal length of 200mm or higher are great to use when it's difficult to get close to sports action.
+A lens with a large aperture is recommended to allow more light into the camera and allow higher shutter speeds to capture fast-moving action shots.

 It can be very difficult getting close to your subjects when photographing wildlife.
-In these situations, it is important to use a super telephoto lens.
+In these situations, it is important to use a super-telephoto lens.
 Super telephoto lenses offer exceptional brightness and fast, quiet autofocusing.
-Also, you can increase the focal length by 1.4x or 2x by using an optional teleconverter.|
+You can also use an optional 1.4x or 2x teleconverter to increase the focal length.

-Pet photos are similar to Portrait photography.
-But, with pet photos you want to use a smaller aperture to gain enough depth of field to keep the nose, tail, and other parts of the body in focus too.
+Pet photos are similar to portrait photography, but you want to use a smaller aperture to gain enough depth of field to keep the nose, tail, and other parts of the body in focus.
 Use a standard or telephoto zoom lens that lets you vary the framing as your pet moves around.